demis27/microservices-kickoff/java/micronaut/doc/Step2.md

 ### The repository tests

-And we add a test class
+And we add a test class to test this list method.

 ```java
 @MicronautTest